 Why does this recipe only make 8 muffins?

-How do I store the lemon curd muffins?
+How do I store these muffins?

-Can I make dairy free lemon curd muffins?
+Can I make these dairy free?

 You can use dairy free substitutions if you've used them before in baking.
 This recipe has never been tested with dairy free products.